stekatag/natours/README.md

 ## Built With

 This app is built with Vanilla JavaScript, HTML and Sass.
-It's using Parcel as module bundler and NPM as package manager.
+It's using NPM as package manager.

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [SCSS](https://sass-lang.com/)